-of the delicious meal at home.
 Below is the recipe for the Cabrito or Goat Tacos, add to that some of our hot sauce, fresh salsa, spinach, onions and/braised chard..yum!
 Perhaps make a whole taco bar with some tomatillo chicken and braised pork jowl too!

 [Note any mix of dried chiles seem to work well, we used some New Mexico chiles and some of our cayenne peppers]

 - 3 dried guajillo or New Mexico chiles or fresh ones

 - 2 dried ancho chiles or fresh poblanos

 - 1 pound tomatoes (or about a quart of crushed tomatoes)

 - 3 1/2 to 4 pound bone-in goat such as shoulder, neck, or leg

 - 1 teaspoon Cider vinegar

 If using dried peppers, slit chiles lengthwise, then stem and seed (leave veins for heat).
 Heat a dry large heavy skillet (not nonstick) over medium heat until hot, then toast chiles in batches, opened flat, turning and pressing with tongs, until more pliable and slightly changed in color, about 30 seconds per batch.
 Transfer chiles to a bowl and soak in hot water until softened, 20 to 30 minutes.

 If using fresh peppers, ideally roast and peel then use instead of dried, soaked peppers.